We recycle empty bottles. Why not our streets as well?

 How does asphalt recycling work?

 Asphalt recycling involves the removal of brittle or cracked asphalt by breaking away entire slabs or milling it off in layers using an asphalt milling machine.
 The stripped material is then taken to an official asphalt collection point, i.e. a landfill for used asphalt.
-There, the material is processed for reuse.
-First, the asphalt is broken down even more and sieved.
-A certain amount of this asphalt can be added to new material at the asphalt mixing plant to produce new asphalt.
+There, the material is processed for reuse in our asphalt mixing plants, many of which, such as the one in Hausleiten, Austria, are state-of-the-art.

 A wonderful side effect:

 Asphalt production uses bitumen as a binder to glue together the asphalt aggregates.
 Bitumen is a petroleum product obtained from the distillation of crude oil, a raw material whose use, for environmental reasons, should be avoided.
-Recycled asphalt already contains bitumen, so recycling asphalt not only cuts down on the need for new asphalt material, it also reduces the dependency on fossil petroleum.
-So recycling asphalt has a twofold benefit, saving both resources and the environment.
+The old asphalt already contains bitumen, so recycling asphalt not only cuts down on the need for new asphalt material, it also reduces the dependency on fossil petroleum.
+Recycling asphalt therefore has a twofold benefit, saving resources and protecting the environment.

 Austria’s most modern asphalt mixing plant at Hausleiten.
 In theory, the plant can produce asphalt with 100 % recycled content.

 We believe in the technology of asphalt recycling.
-As a demonstration, Reinhard Kerschner paved his private driveway using a maximum recycled content.
+As a demonstration, Reinhard Kerschner paved his private driveway using a maximum recycled content (70%).
 In our interview, the Austrian division lead explains how it was done.

 • We will invest even more in the infrastructure of our production facilities.
 For me, asphalt recycling is a technology that we can not only use very effectively already, but that also offers a lot of room for improvement.